jpmorgan-payments/authentication/go/backend-example/README.md

 # Go Backend Samples

-In this folder there are two code samples for connecting to our APIs using Go.
+There are two code samples in this folder for connecting to our APIs using Go.
 Each sample is categorised by the authentication method you will use.

 ** Note this is not production code and is supplied to get developers started **